gotestyourself/gotestsum/README.md

 ## Install

-Download a binary from [releases](https://github.com/gotestyourself/gotestsum/releases), or build from source with `go get gotest.tools/gotestsum`.
+Download a binary from [releases](https://github.com/gotestyourself/gotestsum/releases), or build from source with `go install gotest.tools/gotestsum@latest`.
+With `go` version before 1.17, use `go get gotest.tools/gotestsum`.

 ## Demo
 A demonstration of three `--format` options.